 MSCT provides access to equipment (e.g. photocopiers, scanners, and computers) that can be used to make copies of print and electronic material.
-Provision of this access does not relieve an individual of his or her responsibility for complying with the copyright law.
+Provision of this access does not relieve an individual of their responsibility for complying with the copyright law.